zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/local_installation.md

 ## Installing and Accessing the ZIP Version of MONICA under Windows

 Starting with **version 3.6.x**, MONICA is distributed as a **ZIP archive** instead of a traditional installer.
-This makes setup simpler and more flexible where users can keep multiple MONICA versions on their computer and easily run a specific one for each project.
+This makes setup simpler and more flexible where you can keep multiple MONICA versions on their computer and easily run a specific one for each project.

 ---